make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   - **Shortest arc**: The rotation should follow the shorter way around.
-- Basically we want a single, minimal rotation to simulate what anyone would expect from a physical object like a satellite.
+- Basically we want a single, minimal rotation to simulate the motion of a physical object like a satellite.

 # Interpolation

-- One of the simplest examples of interpolation is called linear interpolation or **"Lerp"**.
+- One of the simplest examples of interpolation is called linear interpolation or **Lerp**.
 - Lerp is a function that interpolates between two values $f_1$ and $f_2$ according to a given number $t$: